ovh/docs/pages/platform/databases/redis_01_capabilities/guide.en-gb.md

 - Redis 6.2

-You can folllow Redis Release Cycle on their official page : <https://redis.io/topics/releases>
+You can folllow Redis Release Cycle on their official page: <https://redis.io/topics/releases>

 ### Redis clients